Compensation Scheme of Last Resort

 Who is subject to the annual levy?

-On an ongoing basis the CSLR will be funded by an annual levy payable by:
+The CSLR is funded by an annual levy payable by:

 • licensees that provide personal advice to retail clients on relevant financial products